Event-Based Framework for Agile Resilience in Criticality-Aware Wireless Networks: Simulation Results and Analysis

 The benefit from cooperative strategies and transmit power optimization obviously comes at the expense of increased complexity.
 Therefore, we analyze the event-based activation of different schemes and the entailed operational costs based on failure statistics in Fig. \ref{fig:complexity}.
 This analysis reveals the importance of incorporating various schemes into the resilience policy and demonstrates the effectiveness of an event-based approach in balancing resilience and operational costs.
 Fig. \ref{fig:activation} provides insights into the activation of cooperation strategies and power allocation adjustments when deploying the full three-stage algorithm.
 The figure explores these dynamics in relation to the mean blockage duration, or rather the frequency of changes in the blockage state of any UE-AP link.
 In scenarios characterized by rapid LoS/NLoS fluctuations, Stage 3 is rarely activated.
 This is because short blockages are effectively managed by Stage 1's multi-connectivity and Stage 2's cooperative mechanisms.
 Since Stage 3 involves more time-consuming resource optimization, it often remains inactive during these short blockage events as blockages resolve before it can be fully utilized.
 As the mean blockage duration increases, the frequency of LoS/NLoS fluctuations decreases, leading to more persistent blockages.
 In such cases, Stage 3 becomes more active since it has enough time to engage before the blockage is resolved.
 Here, Stage 2 serves primarily as an interim solution until Stage 3's power adjustments take effect.
 Interestingly, the amount of power allocation adjustments remains relatively low across all blockage durations.
 This is because rapid fluctuations rarely trigger Stage 3, while longer blockages reduce the need for frequent adjustments due to slower channel changes.
 The figure highlights how the event-triggered algorithm dynamically adjusts to different blockage durations.
 While Stage 1 and Stage 2 effectively handle rapid channel fluctuations, Stage 3 becomes more prominent during longer blockages.

-Fig. \ref{fig:costs} illustrates the relative contributions of cost factors $\rho$ associated with multi-connectivity, cooperation, and power optimization across three scenarios: Stage 1 only, Stages 1 and 2 combined, and the full three-stage algorithm.
+Fig. \ref{fig:costs} illustrates the relative contributions of cost factors $\rho$ associated with multi-connectivity, cooperation, and power optimization across four scenarios: Stage 1 only, Stages 1 and 2 combined, the full three-stage algorithm, and Stage 3 alone.
 Multi-connectivity is essential for fast LoS/NLoS fluctuations, as its passive robustness effectively handles undetected blockages.
 When using only Stage 1, the costs driven by multi-connectivity decrease as channel fluctuations slow down, though this comes at the expense of degraded performance (Fig. \ref{fig:performance}).
 With Stage 2, cooperation becomes more significant, which introduces additional overhead.
 During prolonged blockages, cooperation costs dominate, resulting in a relatively stable total cost profile.
 Introducing Stage 3 leads to a modest increase in cooperation costs as well as additional power optimization costs.
 While total costs appear to increase with each stage, they remain manageable relative to the significant delay performance improvements achieved during extended blockages.
-Overall, Fig. \ref{fig:costs} shows that the three-stage algorithm effectively balances costs and performance, activating higher-complexity stages only as needed to ensure stable connectivity across varying blockage scenarios.
+In comparison, operating fully at Stage 3 leads to immense cooperation costs as decoding will take place at the central unit permanently.
+The optimization costs are also substantially higher when always using Stage 3.
+Overall, Fig. \ref{fig:costs} shows that the event-based three-stage algorithm effectively balances costs and performance, activating higher-complexity stages only as needed to ensure stable connectivity across varying blockage scenarios.